Mc Norman: Personal life

-Together with his brother, Norman started a music and film production company under their father's name "Ganja" Music Production to help upgrade talent.

-The two brothers have worked with some of the top South African Kwaito artists including Arthur Mafokate, the late Zombo, Purity and Penny Penny the Shangani music star.
-Their film company has produced movies like "Welcome to South Africa" which sold up to 2 million copies in Uganda and 5000 copies in South Africa on the day of its release.
-They also produced "Buladina", a tribute film about the life of fallen star Paulo Kafeero.
+Together, the brothers founded Ganja Music Production, a music and film production company named after their father.
+They have collaborated with several South African Kwaito musicians, including Arthur Mafokate, Zombo, and Penny Penny.
+Their film division produced Welcome to South Africa, which reported sales of 2 million copies in Uganda and 5,000 copies in South Africa on its release date.
+They also produced Buladina, a tribute film about the life of musician Paulo Kafeero.